imagineLife/big-site/content/mongo/aggregations/project.md

 ### Creating an entirely new field

 The new name of a reassigned field is arbitrary, and does not need to match the original field names at all.
-Here, the `gravity.value` kub-field gets reassigned to a new `surfaceGravity` key/value pair -
+Here, the `gravity.value` sub-field gets reassigned to a new `surfaceGravity` key/value pair -

 ```js
 db.solarSystem.aggregate([